 Solveigh’s main professional interests lie at the heart of the EU with all its opportunities and current challenges — supporting European governments, EU institutions and pan-European corporations on some of their highest priority topics for Europe's competitiveness, innovation and long-term prosperity.

-She is a Young Global Leader (YGL) at the World Economic Forum, serves on the European Commission's high-level expert panel for the Future of Work, and is a panelist and speaker in a variety of settings, such as the European Parliament, Davos, DLD, and the Chatham House Conference.
+Solveigh is a Young Global Leader (YGL) at the World Economic Forum, a member of the Trilateral Commission and serves on the European Commission's high-level expert panel for the Future of Work.
+She is also a regular panelist and speaker e.g., at the OECD, DLD and the Chatham House Conference.

 Prior to joining McKinsey, she held various positions at the United Nations, Goldman Sachs and JPMorgan.
 Solveigh studied in Oxford, Madrid and Paris and has a M.Sc. in Economics and a Diplôme de Grande Ecole from ESCP-EAP European School of Management.
 In addition, she holds a Master's degree in Public Administration (MPA) with focus on Public Finance, Development Economics and Security Policy from Columbia University in New York.